jundalisay/spblist/content/en/social/supersociology/principles/part-6/chapter-01.md

 David Hume explained that such naming mistakes are caused by the mind always choosing the mental processes that expend the least energy — it tries to connect ideas and form new ones without thinking.
 The phone became smart and so it was called a smartphone.

-> Update Dec 2020: The recent term 'social distancing' is another example of wrong naming.
+{{< u d="Dec 2020" u="The recent term 'social distancing' is another example of wrong naming.
 It's used to imply keeping a physical distance from each other in order to prevent virus transmission.
 However, society is abstract in essence.
 Therefore, social distancing would mean being aloof, or not thinking about others at all.
 Two busy employees might physically bump into each other and not even mind nor remember the incident.
 Such a case would really be social distancing in the proper sense.
 The correct term for avoiding the virus is 'physical distancing'.
-The prevalence of 'social distancing' (and the fact that no one is denouncing it in favor of 'physical distancing') is proof that the essential science of Metaphysics or Dialectics is dead.
+The prevalence of 'social distancing' (and the fact that no one is denouncing it in favor of 'physical distancing') is proof that the essential science of Metaphysics or Dialectics is dead." >}}

 ## Political Misnaming